KlaBier/klabier.github.io/_posts/2026-05-02-EntraMCPServer_Part1.md

 - **Redirect URI** - This is the endpoint to which Microsoft sends the authorization code after successful authentication.
 In this case: https://claude.ai/api/mcp/auth_callback

-- **Client Secret** - Often viewed critically in practice, and for good reason: a secret is essentially an application password — with all the risks that come with it.
+- **Client Secret** - Often viewed critically in practice, and for good reason: a secret is essentially an application password, with all the risks that come with it.
 For this integration, it is currently the only supported method.
 If you prefer to avoid secrets altogether, Part II covers an alternative, one that works without Anthropic and without a secret.

 The following screenshots walk through each step: